NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

 or other means whereby a straight N1QL query based on predicates will be sufficient.
 It will depend on the data.
 But there were never times where the straight SQL or N1QL query was dramatically better than the key value query.
-That said there will be many times that a predicate based N1QL query is desired and performant enough.
+That said there may be occasions where a predicate based N1QL query is desired and is performant enough.

 ### **Uncached SQL versus cached SQL**